stimulusreflex/stimulus_reflex/README.md

 ## 💙 Support

 Your best bet is to ask for help on Discord before filing an issue on Github.
-We are happy to help, and we ask people to come with all relevant code to look at.
-A git repo is preferred, but Gists or posts on [Discourse](https://stimulus-reflex.discourse.group) are fine, too.
+We are happy to help, and we ask people who need help to come with all relevant code to look at.
+A git repo is preferred, but Gists are fine, too.
+If you need an MVCE template, try [this](https://github.com/leastbad/stimulus_reflex_harness).

 Please note that we are not actively providing support on Stack Overflow.
 If you post there, we likely won't see it.

-## 🚀 Install
+## 🚀 Installation and upgrading

 CLI and manual setup procedures are fully detailed in the [official docs](https://docs.stimulusreflex.com/setup).
+For information on upgrading existing projects to v3.4, read [this](https://docs.stimulusreflex.com/setup#upgrading-to-v-3-4-0).

 ## 🙏 Contributing